 The words Down syndrome had been brought up to me back at my 18 week check up.
 My AFP was low and I was told that Ds could be a possibility.
 I remember the words abortion being mentioned and that if something was wrong, we should pursue finding out now in case we wanted to terminate.
 My doctor was wonderful.
 Let me tell you that there was so much more to this conversation because he knew that wasn’t what I wanted, but legally he had to let me know my rights.
 I saw a specialist, had several level 2 ultrasounds which all looked normal and was told that everything was probably fine.
 I never gave the words Down syndrome anymore thought after seeing the specialist.
 We elected not to do amnio because it wouldn’t have changed anything for us and even though the risk of complications is small, it wasn’t worth it to us to take that chance.

+People ask all the time if I wanted to know beforehand.
+In some ways yes, but it all worked out the way it was supposed to for me.
+I had a beautiful, uneventful pregnancy.
+I enjoyed every day of my pregnancy.
+I was never sick and I felt so alive during that time, so I look back on my pregnancy with very fond memories.
 The next morning after Katie’s birth, Katie went back to the nursery some time around 4 am so I could rest.
 When they hadn’t brought her around to me around 8 or so, I wondered what was going on.
 Kiley went to the nursery and he was told she needed to stay in there a little longer.
 He then went home to shower and change.
 While he was gone, the doctor came in with a nurse and told me that they thought she had Ds and that she did have a heart defect.
 I was all alone and I remember asking the doctor what made her think Katie had Ds.
 I was extremely calm—almost no emotion.
 I remember telling them that I wanted to go to the nursery and see her and that I wanted my doctor called and I wanted to be released to go with Katie to the other hospital.
 (We were transferred 1 1/2 hours away to the University of Florida.)
 I called Kiley at home and just stated what the doctor had told me.
 He started crying as did my parents when I told them.
 I started getting visitors prior to us leaving the hospital and I was extremely calm through all of it.
 No tears but no real joy either—just smiles of I can handle this.
 I just accepted it because I knew that I had two ways to deal with this.
 I just felt like I had to be strong for everyone else around me.
 It was only when I was in the car and we were almost to Shands and Martina McBride’s song In my daughter’s eyes came on that the tears started flowing.
 I was talking to my sister in law at that time and I couldn’t speak because I was so taken with the words of this song.
 Now mind you, this was just a random radio station we had on—just background noise as we were all lost in thought on the drive down.
 For me to hear that song---I wondered if that was how my daughter would see me—what would our relationship be?
 What was our future?

 Katie arrived by ambulance that afternoon and we followed after running home and packing some things for our trip.
 I remember walking in the hospital which was packed with Sunday afternoon Easter visitors and I just remembered how badly I needed to see her—that I needed to hold her.
 She had been taken up to the level three NICU to be evaluated.
 We did not leave her side until after midnight because we wanted to see all of her doctors.
 Those first few weeks were a whirlwind.
 I would wake up and go see her as soon as I got up and I would stay until 10 pm or later each day because I didn’t want to leave her.
 I would start a carepage for her around day 19 or 20 of our stay.
 You can read the beginning of our story from carepages here.
 Now mind you, back in 2008 I didn’t have a laptop and my cellphone was a pay as you go phone because I never used it.
 Prior to starting her carepage, I did what I have done since I was a teenager-- I journaled by hand all my thoughts of those first few scary, uncertain weeks.
 Late at night some nights I would lie in my bed at the Ronald McDonald house and just cry silent tears—tears of the unknown, tears of exhaustion, tears of joy, tears of thankfulness.